handiko/gr-Merapi/README.md

 * `sudo apt-get install gnuradio gr-osmosdr rtl-sdr`

 ## Installation
-This project is built using gr_modtool which bundle up all the script into an installable module.
-To install this module, open up the Terminal and run:
+This project is built using the gr_modtool which bundle up all the script into an installable module.
+To install, just open up the Terminal and run:
 * `git clone https://github.com/handiko/gr-Merapi.git`
 * `cd gr-Merapi`
 * `mkdir build`